Sridevivaradharajan/Integrated-Retail-Analytics/README.md

 This project is licensed under the **CC BY-NC 4.0 (Creative Commons Attribution-NonCommercial 4.0 International)** license.
 See the [LICENSE](LICENSE) file for details.

-This is now **clean, professional, and GitHub-friendly** ✅

-Would you like me to also **generate the `LICENSE` file** with the proper CC BY-NC 4.0 text so you can just drop it into your repo?